Frequently asked questions

 How will I be paying?

 We currently only use paypal.
 Once we have decided on the design, we will not model it in 3D until payment has been recieved.
 We will tell you how to pay, and what to put in the paypal message so we can confirm your payment.
+Because paypal can be linked to either a credit card or a bank, this is a reliable way for us to accept secure, international payments.
+They also have an escrow service, ensuring fairness and protection to your funds.

 My kid ordered this without me / they told me this would cost less!
 I would like a refund.
 How do I get one?